On The Genocidal “Atheistic” Regimes Of The 20th Century

-A series of slip-ups on Pickton’s part eventually led police to issue a search warrant for the farm.
+A series of slip-ups on Pickton’s part eventually led police to issue a search warrant for his farm.
 What they found were the personal items and remains of several missing women.
-Further searches uncovered the DNA of more missing women, who had been fed to his pigs.
+Further searches uncovered the DNA of more missing women, who, it was alleged, had been fed to his pigs.
 The discoveries kept coming, and when all was said and done, the excavation of Robert Pickton’s pig farm cost $70 million dollars and lasted over a year.
 From Wikipedia:

 Forensic analysis proved difficult because the bodies may have been left to decompose or be eaten by insects and pigs on the farm.
 During the early days of the excavations, forensic anthropologists brought in heavy equipment, including two 50-foot (15-meter) flat conveyor belts and soil sifters to find traces of remains.
 On March 10, 2004, it was revealed that Pickton may have ground up human flesh and mixed it with pork that he sold to the public; the province’s health authority later issued a warning.